 Shortly after college, Karen embarked upon a brief career in radio and TV broadcasting.
 Then she made a career change and accepted a position with State Farm Insurance Company .
 With this career change, Karen developed a new passion by helping people ” manage the risks of everyday life, recover from the unexpected and realize their dreams”.
 Her career with State Farm has spanned 25 years, and Karen has worked in several different capacities: Auto Claim Representative; Litigation/Mediation Claim Handler; Agency Field Leadership and an owner of her own State Farm Agency for the past 5 years.
 Karen has found her voice running her own small business and experiencing true entrepreneurialism.
 When she meets with clients and discusses what’s important to them, and lets them know how she and State Farm can assist them in their endeavors, Karen experiences an “all – time high” in the world of Insurance and Financial Services.
 She is committed to her clients and enjoys passing on knowledge and building a relationships with them.

 Karen has been married to Vincent for the past 26 years, and they have 3 wonderful children: Vincent, Jr. 22; Tyler 18; and Kassidy 13.
 The family has 2 dogs: a Pomeranian named Mario and a Maltese named Lola.
 In her downtime, Karen enjoys spending quality time with her family, traveling, reading, cooking gourmet meals and working out.

 Bill Davis is a business coach and owner of Team Nimbus of North Carolina, a small business advisory firm specializing in coaching and training small business owners and sales professionals to grow their businesses to provide them with the resources and time to live the lives they want.
-He is also publisher of Small Business Insight of the Triangle.
+In the last few years he has worked with over 600 small business owners and sales professionals, assisting them mastering the client acquisition process in their businesses.
+He is also Publisher of Small Business Insight of the Triangle.